Funding

 - 0% risk-weighted, Level 1 High Quality Liquid Assets

-• Bond issue programmes
+• Debt issuance programmes

 - U.S. SEC-registered Debt Programme for USD benchmark issues

-- EMTN Programme
+- MTN Programme

 - Australian and New Zealand Dollar MTN Programme